Gyaneshwar-m/Apex-Basic-Programs/README.md

 # Apex-Basic-Programs
 Salesforce Apex Basic Programs

-1. Convert Number Of Days into Years, Weeks and Days
+1. Convert Number Of Days into Years, Weeks and D
 2 Test